Next Comet Visible From Earth: How to See Comet Lemmon in October-November 2025

 Early forecasts suggested a relatively faint comet — around magnitude 9 at the peak near perihelion in early November.
 However, after the solar conjunction on July 2, 2025, observations in mid-August showed stronger cometary activity and a rapid increase in brightness from magnitude 16.5 to 9 in roughly a month.
 By September, C/2025 A6 (Lemmon) had already exceeded its expected peak brightness and keeps growing brighter.

-The current optimistic view puts the peak brightness near magnitude 4 in late October, which would make it a naked-eye object from dark locations and an easy target in binoculars.
-Some models even hint at a magnitude of 2 (which is an unlikely scenario), while cautious estimates suggest a magnitude of 7–7.5, which is still suitable for small telescopes and binoculars but not visible to the naked eye.
+The current forecast puts the peak brightness near magnitude 3.7 in late October, which would make it a naked-eye object from dark locations and an easy target in binoculars.
+Some models even hint at a magnitude of 2 or brighter, while more cautious estimates suggest a magnitude of 4, which is still suitable for binoculars and may be faintly visible to the naked eye under perfect observing conditions.

 Remember: comets don’t follow scripts, so get prepared for surprises.
 Follow us on social media, where we will provide the latest updates on C/2025 A6 (Lemmon).